 Moving to the side position, the mattress adjusted but a bit slower than I wanted.
 Once it did I felt quite comfortable and my hips didn’t feel any discomfort.
 Sinkage was the right one to secure a correct spine alignment.
 In general, I felt adequate support but nothing extraordinary in this position.

-Finally, moving to the stomach position, the foam reacted again slightly slower than I wanted but once it did I felt a nice support in my hips area.
+Finally, moving to the stomach position, the foam reacted again slightly slower than I wanted but once it did I felt nice support in my hips area.
 My chest and shoulders also got in the right place and I felt that the mattress did a good job.

-Regarding the edge support, the Nectar mattress is a really good construction and I felt that you get the same performance even near the edges.
-On top, there is minimal motion transfer which is great for couples.
+Regarding the edge support, the Nectar mattress is really good construction and I felt that you get the same performance even near the edges.
+In addition, there is minimal motion transfer which is great for couples.
 Overall, I felt that Nectar is a good all-arounder that is also suitable for couples.
-However side sleepers can find a better mattress.
+However, side sleepers can find a better mattress.

 The Nectar mattress comes packed in a nice carton box.
 The mattress is available in 5 sizes but unfortunately not the EU ones.
-Hopefully this will change in the near future.
+Hopefully, this will change in the near future.
 Delivery usually takes between 2-5 working days and it’s free for every size.
-Where Nectar stand out is the way they deliver their mattresses.
-They offer a two man delivery service with free mattress set up.
+Where Nectar stands out is the way they deliver their mattresses.
+They offer a two-man delivery service with a free mattress set up.
 The two couriers arrived as expected and they placed the mattress in the room of my preference.
 They removed it from the box and placed it on the bed frame.
 This was very helpful as for a woman a mattress can be really heavy.
 On top, if you want your old mattress removed, Nectar offer this as a free service but make sure you let them know beforehand.
-This is great as all the other makers who have this service they usually charge anything between £15-£35.
+This is great as all the other makers who have this service usually charge anything between £15-£35.
 Overall, I think that Nectar offers the best service I have seen and I was extremely happy with it.